chinmay-bhat/chinmay-bhat/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning about Apache Iceberg, Open Data Lakehouse
-- 👯 I’m looking to contribute to open source data infra tools/technologies
+- 👯 I’m looking to contribute to open source ML/Data infra tools/technologies
 <!--
 **chinmay-bhat/chinmay-bhat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.